Home > Analyses > Consumer Cyclical > Best Buy Co., Inc.

 Stock Price Action Analysis

-The weekly stock chart for Best Buy Co., Inc. (BBY) over the past 12 months illustrates price fluctuations and trend dynamics clearly:
+The weekly stock price chart for Best Buy Co., Inc. (BBY) over the past 12 months shows a clear directional movement with notable volatility:

 stock price